typesupply/opentype-cookbook/readme.md

 The text inside of the parenthesis must be the path to your external features file relative to the font source file.
 In the example above, the file family.fea is located in a folder called features right next to my font source file.

 You can even include multiple files in a single font source file.
+For example:

+    include(features/family.fea);
+    include(features/bold-kern.fea);

 # Common Features And Techniques

-Up until now, almost everything that has been discussed has been indisputable.
+Up until now, almost everything that has been discussed has been the official way to do things or established common practice.
 The next section is far more subjective as there are numerous ways to write the code to create certain behaviors.
 What follows includes my own personal opinion.

 I have prepared a demo font that includes all of the features and techniques defined below.
 You can open it up in your favorite font editor and play around with the features if you want to see how they work.
-The feature tags in the code below doesn't always match the tags in the font.
+The feature tags in the code below don't always match the tags in the font.
 I had to do it this way since there can't be more than one version of each feature.

 The features in the demo font are by no means to complete or an indication of what is necessary to include in a particular feature.
 You should develop your own interpretation of what should be included in each feature based on the design of your font.

 ## Glyph Run and Word Boundary Detection

 Often we want to make substitutions based on the bounds of words and glyph runs.
-For example, to inset a swash only at the beginning or at the end.
+For example, to insert a swash only at the beginning or at the end of a word.
 There are three features in the specification for dealing with these situations:

 - init -- Performs substitutions only at the beginning of a word.
 - fina -- Performs substitutions only at the end of a word.
 - medi - Performs substitutions only on the glyphs between the first and last in a word.

 Unfortunately the specification is a bit vague about how these are supposed to be implemented.
-What exactly constitutes a word boundary?
 The Unicode specification details a word boundary detection algorithm and conceivably that's what would be used by the layout engines that are processing your font.
-That specification is quite thorough, but it thinks about word boundaries in a different way than type designers do (or at least this type designer does).
+That specification is quite thorough, but it thinks about word boundaries in a different way than type designers do (or at least the type designer writing this does).
 For example, where are the word boundaries in this text?

     Hello “World!”

 They are at the o, the W and the d.
 (I'm 99.999999% sure about this, but I should test it again.)
 If we use this for swashes our W and d are likely to clash with the marks “ and ! around them.
-We think of word boundaries as an empty space around words.
+We often think of word boundaries as an empty space around words.
 If we want to use init and fina, we'll need to build in exceptions.
 You can certainly do that, but I generally do it all myself with some special classes:

 - all -- This class contains all glyphs.
 - filled -- This class contains all glyphs that contain positive space.